At Soul Spin, we create applied studio, leadership, & business management opportunities for promising kids who face environmental barriers to success.

 In early 2014, we piloted our first Youth DJ Group.
 In Summer 2014, we expanded the pilot to a year-round program, accompanied by a program expansion & strategic collaborations with various Event Partners across Atlanta, from the Atlanta Contemporary Arts Center to the Mayor's Office of Cultural Affairs.

-We are currently preparing for the addition of a second site in SW Atlanta, as well as engaging in strategic planning in anticipation of an additional program expansion into our own studio facility in the near future.
+We are also currently engaging in strategic planning in anticipation of an additional program expansion into our own studio facility in the near future.

 We're fans of continuous growth & strategic planning (and are, admittedly, sort of data geeks).
 As we enter our third year, we've developed a few big picture goals: